 UPDATE -- CWPA Response to My Call for A Boycott

-As of this writing, the petition for boycotting the CWPA has 702 signatories on it.
+As of this writing (revised on June 10, 2021), the petition for boycotting the CWPA has 771 signatories on it.
 That is over double the total membership of the CWPA.
 Thank you to all who signed that petition.
 It made a difference.

 While I do not plan on responding to the elements of the CWPA's formal statement, I do want to offer a few words to those doing this kind of social justice work -- that is, helping or urging organizations, schools, departments, and programs make structural antiracist change.
 Let me start by summarizing what I hear in the EB's statement, so that we are clear about what the substance of their statement says and what changes they are committed to doing toward making CWPA more antiracist and anti-White supremacist.